Overview of Treatment

 Your doctor will observe you for a few minutes after you are finished, then release you to recover at home.
 It’s best to have a friend or family member drive you home, especially if you chose to take a mild sedative.

 On the day of your lumbar radiofrequency ablation Arizona patients should be taking it easy.
 No strenuous activity or work.
 You may experience pain from the procedure for up to three days.
 This is residual from the ablation but is usually mild.
 Use an ice pack and over-the-counter pain-relieving medications, as recommended by your doctor.

 Do not apply heat to the area of the procedure.
 Avoid baths for at least two days.
 You may shower (not too hot) 24 hours after your procedure if okayed by your doctor.
 Typically, patients can return to their normal activities after this period.

 Patients with pacemakers may not be good candidates for lumbar radiofrequency ablation.
 Talk to your doctor if you are pregnant or taking blood thinners or other medications.

 Although lumbar radiofrequency ablation side effects are mild, some patients may experience temporary numbness or pain at the site of the procedure.
 You may see minor bleeding and swelling at the procedure site, but this is normally temporary.
 Some people also experience a temporary increase in nerve pain before they find relief.

 More serious lumbar radiofrequency ablation risks do exist and include the following:

 Many of the lumbar radiofrequency ablation side effects and risks can be prevented by proper placement of the needle and electrical current.
-Look for a Gilbert lumbar radiofrequency ablation provider with dedicated experience in this procedure.
+Look for an Arizona lumbar radiofrequency ablation provider with dedicated experience in this procedure.
 Be sure to ask questions before your appointment.